openstack/nova/api-guide/source/server_concepts.rst

 Status Transition:

-``BUILD``
+- ``BUILD``

+  .. todo:: Add more details.

-``ACTIVE``
+- ``ACTIVE``

+  .. todo:: Add more details.

-``ERROR`` (on error)
+- ``ERROR`` (on error)

   When you create a server, the operation asynchronously provisions a new server.
 The progress of this operation depends on several factors including location of the requested image, network I/O, host load, and the selected flavor.
-The progress of the request can be checked by performing a **GET** on /servers/*``id``*, which returns a progress attribute (from 0% to 100% complete).
+The progress of the request can be checked by performing a **GET** on /servers/*{server_id}*, which returns a progress attribute (from 0% to 100% complete).
 The full URL to the newly created server is returned through the ``Location`` header and is available as a ``self`` and ``bookmark`` link in the server representation.
 Note that when creating a server, only the server ID, its links, and the administrative password are guaranteed to be returned in the request.
   You can retrieve additional attributes by performing subsequent **GET** operations on the server.

 Server query
 ~~~~~~~~~~~~